lunacodes/web-dev-and-design-learning-progress-log/README.md

 > When you encounter a copy-paste code — Apply code reuse.
 > When you are faced with a monolithic bulk of code — Break it up.
 > When you scroll through old code that was commented out — Omit it.

+## ToDo

+* Change naming convention for directories to lowercase